okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/implement-grant-type/main/oob/use-flow.md

 ### Request for tokens

 After the user responds to the push notification, the app polls the `/token` endpoint again.
-See the response in [Poll the Okta authorization server](#poll-the-okta-authorization-server) for a response example.
+See the request in [Poll the Okta authorization server](#poll-the-okta-authorization-server) for a request example.

 **Response**